avetharun/OriginalFur/docs/index.rst

 - overlay : Texture to draw on top of the player's skin (Note: hidden parts will not be drawn)

+- overlay_slim : Texture to draw on top of the player's skin, which will only display for Slim (Alex) skins.
+  - Note: if this is defined, overlay will also only display for Wide (Steve) skins.

 - emissive_overlay : Emissive texture to draw on top of the player's skin

+- emissive_overlay_slim : Emissive texture to draw on top of the player's skin, which will only display for Slim (Alex) skins
+  - Note: if this is defined, emissive_overlay will also only display for Wide (Steve) skins.

 - rendering_offsets : Offsets for specific rendering parts.
 See below for description